franzinc/nfs/README.md

 * Directory entries are now returned in the order in which Windows returns them.
 Previously, directory listing were reversed.

+* The server can now detect when files or directories are renamed externally (i.e., not by an NFS client) and update its cache accordingly.
+Previously it could get into a confused state if files or directories were renamed externally.

 ### Version 6.1 [21 Jul, 2016]

 * Log possible conflicting NFS server running if an existing (aka